The 1099-K: Everything You Need to Know (for Amazon Sellers)

-Box 1b: the amount of those dollars where the payment card was not present (for Amazon sellers, this number will always be the same; online retail typically falls under “card not present” because you didn’t actually give the retailer your card to make the purchase like you would at a Home Depot when buying a screwdriver).
+Box 1b: the amount of those dollars where the payment card was not present (for Amazon sellers, this number will always be the same; online retail typically falls under “card not present” because you didn’t give the retailer your card to purchase you would at a Home Depot when buying a screwdriver).

 Box 2: This box will be empty for Amazon sellers.
 The Merchant Category Code is defined in cases where a retailer or service provider offers specific services and in their agreement with their payment processor (Stripe, PayPal, Braintree, etc.), they define what kind of business they do. “general online retail of mixed category goods” isn’t a code.
 But if you’re super curious, Citi Bank has a whole list of MCC codes if you need something to help you sleep at night.

 Box 3: the number of transactions.
 This is the number of times a card was charged.
 Given how Amazon sometimes splits charges based on delivery windows, one customer order might have two transactions.
-Unless a customer buys more than one item from you in the same order that doesn’t get processed at the same time, this will be roughly the same as your sales count.
+Unless a customer buys more than one item from you in the same order that doesn’t get processed simultaneously, this will be roughly the same as your sales count.